How to Prepare Your Restaurant for a Photoshoot: A Checklist for Hospitality Owners

 Photoshoot Prep Checklist for Restaurant Owners

-2. Create a Shot List with Your Photographer
+2. Create a Detailed Shot List & Pre-Production Plan

 Collaborate with your photographer ahead of time to plan what’s being captured.
 A good shot list might include: